South Korea Bucket List – the complete list of things worth doing

 And also the cute cafe

-Doré Doré Brunch & Coffee (도레도레) is set on the island and it is famous not only for its rainbow cake but also for its beautiful daisy garden.
-Try to avoid going there on the weekend because you won’t find a parking space or a table.
+Doré Doré Brunch & Coffee (도레도레) is set on the island, and it is famous not only for its rainbow cake but also for its beautiful daisy garden.

 Go for a luxury SPA treatment

-It is of course expected from a country famous for its skincare brands and treatments to have also luxury SPAs.
+It is, of course, expected from a country famous for its skincare brands and treatments to have also luxury SPAs.

 There are plenty of great offers you should check out: